DS-567/AMD-AOHW25_620/README.md

 This project explored a brain-inspired SNN-based ***smart watchdog***, capable of real-time monitoring and fault detection in embedded processors, inspired by desirable traits of the biological brain, such as *efficiency* and *dependability*.
 The smart watchdog was implemented on AMD FPGAs and validated with a real-world RISC-V processor, highlighting the effectiveness of AMD FPGA platforms for research applications and the first instance of a SNN being used to detect faults in a processing architecture.

-Conceptually, a SNN can be trained to distinguish between normal execution and control-flow errors at instruction level in a RISC-V CPU by monitoring key registers or logic signals.
-The SNNs decisions are represented with output spikes which can be decoded to determine the inference result.

 <p align="center">
   <img src="assets/smart_watchdog_concept.PNG" alt="Smart Watchdog Concept" width="400"/>
 </p>